Bobby Bowden, led Florida State football dynasty, dies at 91

 Bowden is survived by wife Ann; sons Terry, Tommy, Jeff and Steve; and daughters Robyn Hines and Ginger Madden.

-AP Sports Writer John Zenor in Alabama and former AP Sports Deputy Editor John Affleck contributed to this report.
+AP Sports Writer John Zenor in Alabama, AP College Football Writer Ralph D. Russo in New York and former AP Sports Deputy Editor John Affleck contributed to this report.

 Credit: Phil Sandlin